SDE-ADNAN/Node_JS_Maximillian/Sec_4:_Improved_Development_Workflow_&_Debugging/README.md

 - Analyze variable values at runtime.
 - Look into (and manipulate) variables at runtime.
 - Set breakpoints cleverly (i.e respect the async/ event-driven nature).

+---

+# 56 : Useful resources and links

+Attached, you find the source code for this section.

+When using my source code, make sure to run npm install in the extracted folder!

+Useful resources:

+More on debugging Node.js: https://nodejs.org/en/docs/guides/debugging-getting-started/

+Debugging Node in Visual Studio Code: https://code.visualstudio.com/docs/nodejs/nodejs-debugging

+Resources for this lecture